Adhav1806/robotics-journey/README.md

 - Tried powering the servo through pin 13.
 The GPIO pins dont supply enough current for a servo.
 This could have caused a brown-out or damaged the servo.
 - Header pin broke and got stuck inside the servo pin slot.
 Removed it using a needle.
 - Confused myServo.write() with myServo.attach().
+- Wiring was messy due to power distribution across multiple components.
+Future builds will use color coding and shortest-path routing from the start

 [View Code](projects/project-08-servo-light-tracker/light_tracker.ino)